bingeli1212/nitrile-preview/doc/DOC-contex.md

 a fraction of the width of the page.
 Following is an example of setting it to be 6% of the page width.

     \setupcombinations[distance=0.06\textwidth]

-Following are examples copied from WIKI page of CONTEXT.
+Following are examples copied from WIKI page of ConTeXt.
 Suppressing both the horizontal and vertical gap between cells:

     \setupcombinations[distance=0mm,after=]

 A 10mm horizontal and vertical gap between cells:

     \setupcombinations[distance=10mm,after={\blank[10mm]}]

 The distance between the content and its caption entry is set with the 'inbetween' parameter.

-Current the distance is made a parameter in CONTEXT that is CONTEXT.distance, it is set to a number that represents the percentage of the page.
+Current the distance is made a parameter in ConTeXt that is ConTeXt.distance, it is set to a number that represents the percentage of the page.
 For example '2' would mean two-percent of the page width.
-The \setupcombinations command is then placed at the preamble of each generated CONTEXT document that reflects this setting.
+The \setupcombinations command is then placed at the preamble of each generated ConTeXt document that reflects this setting.

 # Paper size